Eliminating wasted food can be easy when you make it a part of your cooking routine, and we’ve got one simple tip to help you minimize food waste!

 Reduce food waste when you learn how to care for fresh produce.

 I acknowledge by requesting this info, I'll be added to Cook Smarts' newsletter list.
 I can unsubscribe at any time.

-When shopping, buy veggies from all 3 categories so that you only have to shop once for the week, which will save you tons o’ time.
+- When grocery shopping, buy veggies from all three of our Produce Shelf Life Guide categories so that you only have to shop once for the week!

-If you haven’t already, check out our 5 Delicious & Easy Ways to Use Up Leftover Vegetables, which features 5 cooking formulas that will help you get rid of the random veggies in your fridge.
+- Take a look at our 5 Delicious & Easy Ways to Use Up Leftover Vegetables to get 5 cooking formulas that will help you get rid of the random vegetables hanging out in your kitchen.

 - Check out our Guide to Repurposing Leftover Ingredients to help you put everything in your fridge to good use.
 (You can also buy a print or poster here!)

 - Learn 12 Food-Related Ways to Use Less Plastic to ensure even less of what you toss in the garbage ends up in a landfill.

 While we may never accomplish zero waste living, we really can still have a significant impact on the world’s waste problem by implementing a few simple practices.
 We hope you will join us to help build a sustainable future . . . while also keeping a bit more cash in your bank account!